HL7/fhir-shorthand/input/pagecontent/reference.md

 ^<element of SD>
 ```

-For a path to an attribute of an ElementDefinition within an SD, corresponding to the elements in the profiled resource, use this syntax:
+For a path to an element of an ElementDefinition within an SD, use this syntax:

 ```
-<element of Profile> ^<element of corresponding ElementDefinition>
+<element in Profile> ^<element of corresponding ElementDefinition>
 ```

 **Note:** There is a required space before the ^ character.